 Bank of England Chief Economist Charles Bean strongly supported the project, and the journal's governing body, comprising representatives from the sponsoring institutions, was established.

-John C. Williams now serves as managing editor along with six co-editors: Pierpaolo Benigno, Mick Devereux, Harrison Hong, Loretta Mester, Rafael Repullo, and Stephanie Schmitt-Grohe.
+John C. Williams now serves as managing editor along with six co-editors: Pierpaolo Benigno, Michael Devereux, Harrison Hong, Loretta Mester, Rafael Repullo, and Stephanie Schmitt-Grohe.

 A distinguished group of associate editors work along with the journal's managing editor and co-editors to coordinate solicitation and review of articles across a range of disciplines reflecting the missions of central banks around the world.
 While featuring policy-relevant articles on any aspect of the theory and practice of central banking, the publication has a special emphasis on research bearing on monetary and financial stability.